cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 are downsampled from grid resolution by a factor of 9.
 \label{fig:lms_stress_map}](../figures/lms_map_stresses_rot.pdf)

+The magnitudes of $T_{\mathrm{max}}$ and $T_{\mathrm{min}}$ are dominantly constrained on the low end by our analysis, which is apparent by the sharp decrease in the frequency of
+$p(T_{\mathrm{max}}|D)$ below about 0.5\@.
+This indicates that
+$T_{\mathrm{max}}$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.
+We find that most likely ratio of the tectonic horizontal shear to the compression along the Wenchuan faults is just below 0.5, with ratios greater than 1 less likely in $p_{\mathrm{J}}(T
+| D).
+In other words, the most likely tectonic stress roughly causes
+twice as much fault perpendicular compression acorss the Longmen Shan as shear.
+This is somewhat at odds to inferences of strain-accumulation rates inferred from GPS by Loveless and Meade [2011], who inferred that the rate of slip deficit accumulation in the thrust and dextral sense was approximately equal.
+While the tectonic stresses we estimate here, represent the accumulated stresses prior to the Wenchuan earthquake, the relation of these stresses to accumulated slip-deficit needs to be through a model of strain-accumulation.

-However, the orientation of the tectonic (and total) stresses near the Wenchuan faults shows a larger difference with the stresses that can be inferred from regional deformation.
+The orientation of both the tectonic and total stresses near the Wenchuan faults shows a larger difference with the stresses than can be inferred from regional deformation.
 For example, the presence of N-S contraction and E-W extension throughout the high Tibetan plateau and much of the Himalaya [e.g., gimme ref; Taylor et al., 2003; Molnar